iRadEntertainment/iRadialMenu/README.md

 - Adjustable radius, angles, and item spacing.
 - Works seamlessly with Godot 4's scene system.
 - Includes a 3D version (`RadialMenu3DFlat`) for projecting radial menus in 3D space.
+- Signals for selection, cancellation, and hover changes.

 ## Installation